Han (musician): Songwriting and production

-In addition to Stray Kids' material, Han has co-written and produced tracks for other artists, mainly those affiliated with JYP Entertainment.
-These include the Chinese artists Show Lo, Yao Chen, and members of JO1, and the Japanese group NEXZ.
-The track "Paradise" by Japanese girl group NiziU, produced by 3Racha and used as the theme for the 2023 film Doraemon: Nobita's Sky Utopia, was the first 3Racha production to reach number one on the Japan Hot 100.
+Besides his contribution to Stray Kids' discography and his individual material, Han has co-written and produced songs for other artists, predominantly artists associated with affiliates or sub-labels of JYP Entertainment.
+These include Chinese artists Show Lo, Yao Chen, and JO1, and Japanese boy band NEXZ.
+The song "Paradise", recorded by Japanese girl group NiziU as the theme for Doraemon: Nobita's Sky Utopia in 2023, became the first song produced by 3Racha to hit number 1 on the Billboard Hot 100 Japan.